drogatkin/webfolder/README.md

 4. Copy addtional ACE modes files as needed to ace/ directory when build the project

 ## Version
 The current version is 1.8.
-A work on 1.9 has started.
+A work on 1.9 has almost finished.

 ## Screens